dmeditor/dmeditor-lang/README.md

-# dmeditor-php
+# dmeditor-lang
-DM Editor intergration with PHP
+DM Editor intergration with language, PHP as first sample

 This is the experiment to integrate DM Editor with PHP, typically PHP CMSes.